-Located just 10 kilometres from Melbourne’s CBD, the Pascoe Vale Primary School represents a fine example of neo-classical school design.
-Devised in 1929 by Edwin Evan Smith, chief architect of the Department of Public Works, the original two-storey building is considered “significant” by the Heritage Council Victoria.
+Located just 10 kilometres north of Melbourne’s CBD, Pascoe Vale Primary School represents a fine example of neo-classical school design.
+Considered “significant” by the Heritage Council of Victoria, the original two-store building was devised in 1929 by Edwin Evan Smith, chief architect of the Department of Public Works.
 But since the school has grown and innovations in teaching practices have developed, the team at Kosloff Architecture were called upon to update the old schoolhouse by way of a sensitive new addition.
 They were also required to make internal modifications to the existing building, and support staff and students with a series of break-out and ancillary teaching spaces.

-Led by co-founders Julian Kosloff and Stephanie Bullock, Kosloff Architecture responded to the brief by creating a generous annexe with a gently curved facade, largely realised in traditional red brick to mirror that of the original structure.
-Perforated brick detailing adorns its exterior, continuing the framework established by the street-facing windows of the old schoolhouse.
-Connecting the contemporary language of the new extension to the simplicity of the existing Pascoe Vale Primary School building, a clearly identifiable entry passage has been brought to life in contrasting cream bricks, emblazoned with the acronym PVPS to represent the school’s name.
+Led by co-founders Julian Kosloff and Stephanie Bullock, the Kosloff Architecture team responded to the brief by creating a generous annexe with a gently curved facade, largely realised in traditional red brick to mirror that of the original structure.
+Panels of perforated brick detailing adorn its exterior, continuing the framework established by the street-facing windows of the old schoolhouse.
+Connecting the contemporary language of the new extension to the simplicity of the main Pascoe Vale Primary School building, a clearly identifiable entry passage has been brought to life in contrasting cream bricks, emblazoned with the letters PVPS to represent the school’s name.

 Pascoe Vale Primary School in Melbourne by Kosloff Architecture